DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - the use of Docker is best described as a containerization technology
         - Vendors often have security benchmarks and hardening guidelines to follow to enhance container security
         - Securing containers:
-            - container challenges include the lack of isolation compared to a traditional infrastructure of physical servers and VMs
+            - 🐍container challenges include the lack of isolation compared to a traditional infrastructure of physical servers and VMs
-            - scan container images to reveal software with vulns
+            - 🐍scan container images to reveal software with vulns
-            - secure your registries: use access controls to limit who can publish images, or even access the registry
+            - 🐍secure your registries: use access controls to limit who can publish images, or even access the registry
-            - require images to be signed
+            - 🐍require images to be signed
-            - harden container deployment including the OS of the underlying host, using firewalls, and VPC rules, and use limited access accounts
+            - 🐍harden container deployment including the OS of the underlying host, using firewalls, and VPC rules, and use limited access accounts
-            - reduce the attack surface by minimizing the number of components in each container, and update and scan them frequently
+            - 🐍reduce the attack surface by minimizing the number of components in each container, and update and scan them frequently
 - 3.5.11 Serverless
     - ❄️**Serverless architecture** (AKA **function as a service (FaaS)**): a cloud computing concept where code is managed by the customer and the platform (i.e. supporting hardware and software) or servers are managed by the CSP
         - Applications developed on serverless architecture are similar to microservices, and each function is created to operate independently and automonomously